viperleed/viperleed/doc/content/basics/installation.rst

 .. code-block:: console

-    . /opt/intel/oneapi/setvars.sh
+    source /opt/intel/oneapi/setvars.sh

 Afterwards, the required compilers should be available for use.
-You can check if :term:`ifort` is present using:
+You can check whether :term:`ifort` is present using:

 .. code-block:: console